5T33Z0/Lenovo-ThinkPad-E14-Gen-5-AMD-OpenCore/README.md

 ## About

-OpenCore EFI for running macOS Sequoia on the Lenovo E14 Gen 5 with an AMD Ryzen 7 CPU.
+OpenCore EFI for running macOS on the Lenovo E14 Gen 5 with an AMD Ryzen 7 CPU.
 Tested with macOS Sequoia and Tahoe.

 ## Tech Specs